okta/odyssey/FORMS.md

 Form-specific HTML attributes we may need props for.

+#### Submission-related

+These values can be overridden by a `formaction` attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` element.

+- `action`: The URL that processes the form submission.
+- `enctype`: If the value of the method attribute is post, enctype is the MIME type of the form submission.
+Possible values: `application/x-www-form-urlencoded` (default), `multipart/form-data` (use when form contains `<input type='file'>` elements), `text/plain` (debugging).
+- `method`: The HTTP method to submit the form with.
+Possible (case insensitive) values: `get`, `post`, `dialog`.
+- `novalidate`: This Boolean attribute indicates that the form shouldn't be validated when submitted.
+- `target`: Indicates where to display the response after submitting the form.
+The following values have special meanings: `_self` (default), `_blank`, `_parent`, `_top`.

+#### Likely unnec

 - `accept-charset`: Space-separated character encodings the server accepts.
-The browser uses them in the order in which they are listed.
 The default value means the same encoding as the page.
-- `action`: The URL that processes the form submission.
-This value can be overridden by a formaction attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` element.
 - `autocomplete`: Indicates whether input elements can by default have their values automatically completed by the browser. autocomplete attributes on form elements override it on `<form>`.
-Possible values:
+Possible values: `off`, `on`.
-  - `off`: The browser may not automatically complete entries.
-(Browsers tend to ignore this for suspected login forms; see The autocomplete attribute and login fields.)
-  - `on`: The browser may automatically complete entries.
-- `enctype`: If the value of the method attribute is post, enctype is the MIME type of the form submission.
-This value can be overridden by formenctype attributes on `<button>`, `<input type="submit">`, or `<input type="image">` elements.
-Possible values:
-  - `application/x-www-form-urlencoded`: The default value.
-  - `multipart/form-data`: Use this if the form contains `<input>` elements with type=file.
-  - `text/plain`: Introduced by HTML5 for debugging purposes.
-- `method`: The HTTP method to submit the form with.
-This value is overridden by formmethod attributes on `<button>`, `<input type="submit">`, or `<input type="image">` elements.
-Possible (case insensitive) values:
-  - `post`: The POST method; form data sent as the request body.
-  - `get`: The GET method; form data appended to the action URL with a ? separator.
-Use this method when the form has no side-effects.
-  - `dialog`: When the form is inside a `<dialog>`, closes the dialog on submission.
+  - WCAG requires that we specify this attribute on individual inputs that collect data about the user.
 - `name`: The name of the form.
 The value must not be the empty string, and must be unique among the `form` elements in the forms collection that it is in, if any.
-- `novalidate`: This Boolean attribute indicates that the form shouldn't be validated when submitted.
-If this attribute is not set (and therefore the form is validated), it can be overridden by a formnovalidate attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` element belonging to the form.
 - `rel`: Creates a hyperlink or annotation depending on the value, see the rel attribute for details.
-- `target`: Indicates where to display the response after submitting the form.
-In HTML 4, this is the name/keyword for a frame.
-In HTML5, it is a name/keyword for a browsing context (for example, tab, window, or iframe).
-This value can be overridden by a formtarget attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` element.
-The following keywords have special meanings:
-  - `_self` (default): Load into the same browsing context as the current one.
-  - `_blank`: Load into a new unnamed browsing context.
-  - `_parent`: Load into the parent browsing context of the current one.
-If no parent, behaves the same as `_self`.
-  - `_top`: Load into the top-level browsing context (i.e., the browsing context that is an ancestor of the current one and has no parent).
-If no parent, behaves the same as `_self`.

 ### Content areas